Molmed/allium/README.md

 ## About

 ALLIUM (ALL subtype Identification Using Machine learning) is a multimodal classifier of molecular subtypes in pediatric acute lymphoblastic leukemia, using DNA methylation (DNAm) and gene expression (GEX) data.
+The reference genome used by this model is Homo_sapiens.GRCh38.103.

 ## Modules